Carolyn Gage

 Picture

 But the world was changing.
 The art schools were beginning to offer instruction to women, and recognized male artists were taking on women as students.
 Both Bertha and Jeanna had begun their training with private lessons—Berthe in Copenhagen and Jeanna in Munich.
 Then, in 1867, when she was twenty-one, Bertha moved to Munich, a German city with good exhibition opportunities and low living expenses.
-Four years later, she met Jeanna, who was thirty-one and already living there.
+Four years later, she met Jeanna, who was already living there.
+Berthe was twenty-four and Jeanna was thirty-one.
 In short order, Bertha moved in and the women cohabited in Munich for nearly a decade.

 Berthe and Jeanna, like many artists in Europe, were restless… There was this exhilarating movement coming out of France called “Impressionism.”
 The Impressionists were going outside and painting “en plein air.”
 Instead of cursing the fickleness of the elements, they actually celebrated the transitory effects of sunlight in their art through the rapid use of “broken” brush strokes, sometimes with unmixed pigments, making no attempt to blend.
 The immediacy of their startlingly vibrant paintings marked a radical departure from tradition.